vzsky/theinternship/hangman/README.md

 ## Installing requirement

-this program used lxml libraries to work. if you had installed the requirements mentioned on the ../README.md, you're done, please skip this section.
+this program used lxml libraries to work.<br/>
+if you had installed the requirements mentioned on the ../README.md, you're done, please skip this section.

 If not, please do